timojuez/hificon/README.md

 ### Control Menu

-The menu lets you control all available attributes, e.g. sound mode, input, power, Audyssey settings, single speaker volume, etc. (depending on your target).
+The menu lets you control all available features, e.g. sound mode, input, power, Audyssey settings, single speaker volume, etc. (depending on your target).

 `python3 -m hificon.menu`

 ### HiFi Shell
 HiFiSh is the HiFi Shell and it offers its own language called PyFiHiFi.
 PyFiHiFi is a Python dialect that is customised for programming with HiFiCon.
-It can read and write the attributes or run e.g. remote control actions (depending on the target).
+It can read and write the target's features or run e.g. remote control actions (depending on the target).

 #### Starting the shell
 Calling `hifish` without arguments will start the prompt.